SNEWS2/hop-SNalert-app/snews-app-tutorial.md

 # The SuperNova Early Warning System `snews` app

-This is a tutorial on how to install and run the SuperNova Early Warning System ("SNEWS") alerting app, a Python program that uses the `hop-client` software to help observatories and particle detectors coordinate messages and potentially observe of the next galactic supernova.
+This is a tutorial on how to install and run the SuperNova Early Warning System ("SNEWS") alerting app locally, a Python program that uses the `hop-client` software to help observatories and particle detectors coordinate messages and potentially observe of the next galactic supernova.

 This tutorial will show you how to create a local messaging system which will:
 1) create messages from mock astrophysics experiments
 2) process those messages
 3) send out alerts if any two of those messages are significant and coincident

-To run the SuperNova Alert `snews` app, you will need:
+To run this tutorial, you will need:
 * Python version >= 3.6
 * Docker
+* curl
 * either `python3-venv` or `conda`

-To download files in this tutorial, you will need:
-* curl

 It is recommended that you use virtual environments (with `python3-venv`) or `conda` to manage packages.

 Refer to the `Resources` at the end of this tutorial for the documentation and source code of the software used in this tutorial.

 ## Step 1: Installing `snews`